- Medicare provides coverage for many cystic fibrosis treatments and medications.

 For more information on cystic fibrosis symptoms, management, and treatments, you can check out some of Healthine’s top resources:

-- Medicare provides coverage for the testing, treatment, and care you need for cystic fibrosis.
+Medicare provides coverage for the testing, treatment, and medical care for cystic fibrosis.

-- You’ll need a Part D plan or Medicare Advantage plan with prescription drug coverage included to get coverage for your prescriptions.
+You’ll need a Part D or Medicare Advantage plan with prescription drug coverage included to get coverage for your prescriptions.

-- Medicare never pays for experimental treatments or long-term nursing care.
+Medicare never pays for experimental treatments or long-term nursing care.
+However, they may cover some costs associated with participating in a clinical trial, such as hospital fees.